Police identify person killed in shooting off S. Choctaw Drive Monday

 The incident was reported before 1:30 p.m.
 Monday, July 27, on the 1700 block of N. Harco Drive off S. Choctaw Drive.

-The victim has been identified as 24-year-old Kevin Hardy Jr., who authorities say was found nearby suffering from gunshot wounds.
+Police identified the victim as 24-year-old Kevin Hardy Jr. who was found nearby suffering from gunshot wounds, authorities say.

 Hardy died on the scene and the investigation remains ongoing.